Potato32715/Goose-Desktop/README.md

-hi, ammmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmm...
+hi, ummmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmm...
 SUBSCRIBE TO JUST ANOTHER NERD (with the discord nerd profile picture)